-Consolidation - The consolidated interim financial statements include the assets, liabilities, and results of operations of SRGL, its subsidiaries, and the VIE for which we are the primary beneficiary, as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 810-10, Consolidation - Overall.
+Consolidation - The consolidated interim financial statements include the assets, liabilities, and results of operations of SRGL, its subsidiaries, and the VIE for which we are the primary beneficiary, as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 810-10, Consolidation - Overall ("FASB ASC 810-10").
 All significant intercompany transactions and balances have been eliminated in consolidation.
+We currently consolidate one non-recourse securitization, Orkney Re II, a special purpose VIE incorporated under the laws of Ireland.
+For further discussion on Orkney Re II, please refer to Note 5, "Collateral Finance Facility and Securitization Structure".